Chile national football team: History

+The early stage

 The Federación de Fútbol de Chile is the second oldest South American federation, having been founded in Valparaíso on 19 June 1895.
 Chile was one of the four founding member nations of CONMEBOL.
 Together with Argentina, Brazil, and Uruguay, the four competed in the first South American Championship, later to be renamed the Copa América, in 1916.
 On 12 October 1926, Chile made the first corner-kick goal in Copa América history in a match against Bolivia.
 Chile was one of the thirteen national teams that competed in the inaugural World Cup in 1930.
 The team started off well, beating Mexico and France without conceding a goal.
 A 3–1 loss to Argentina in the final game left the Chilean team in second place within the group, eliminating it from the tournament.
 In the 1950 World Cup, Chile defeated the United States, 5–2, but nevertheless was eliminated in the first round.

 The best Chilean result in the World Cup was third place in 1962, as the host nation.
-Chile lost 4–2 to eventual champion Brazil in a semi-final but went on to defeat Yugoslavia 1–0 to earn third place.
+Chile lost 2–4 to the eventual champion Brazil in a semi-final but went on to defeat Yugoslavia 1–0 to win the third place.
 Chilean players made two World Cup firsts: the first player to miss a World Cup penalty kick was the Chilean Guillermo Subiabre, in a 1930 FIFA World Cup match against France, and Carlos Caszely of Chile became the first player to be sent off with a red card, during a match against West Germany at the 1974 World Cup.